Skip to content

 Step-by-Step Guide#

-This article provides a comprehensive installation and configuration guide to set up an instance of TheHive.
-The guide offers detailed instructions accompanied by examples for systems based on DEB and RPM packages, as well as for installation from binary packages.
+This topic provides a comprehensive installation and configuration guide to set up a new instance of TheHive.
+It includes detailed instructions with examples for systems using DEB and RPM packages, and for installation from ZIP binary packages.

 Dependencies#